jessicablank/readme-generator/README.md

 # Good README Generator
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 ## Description:
  A command line interface that prompts the user for inputs to generate a markdown file intended to create a README.md project introduction on GitHub.
+This application was created as part of my coding bootcamp homework and I've updated it since creating the video featured in the YouTube Guide.
+I use this every time I need to update a Github README.

 ## Table of Contents: